iZettle/api-documentation/pusher-api/tutorials/create-webhook-event-subscriptions.md

 ## Prerequisites
 * Authorization is set up using [Authorization OAuth2 API](../../authorization.adoc).
-* Make sure that you have an HTTPS endpoint as the destination URL on your server for receiving event notifications.
+* Make sure that you have set up an HTTPS endpoint as the destination URL on your server for receiving event notifications.
 The endpoint must be publicly accessible and correctly process event payloads.
 For events payloads, see [Payloads](webhook-event-subscriptions.md/#payloads).
-* Make sure that you understand the events that are supported by the pusher API.
-For events that are supported by the pusher API, see [Pusher API reference](../api-reference.md).
+* Make sure that you understand the events that are supported by the Pusher API.
+For events that are supported by the Pusher API, see [Pusher API reference](../api-reference.md#supported-events).
 <!-- to be continued if any -->

 ## Step 1: Generate a version 1 UUID